 Also known as zebra aloe, this evergreen succulent perennial is native to southern and eastern South Africa, and south-eastern Botswana and Zimbabwe where it grows in a variety of habitats from rocky outcrops to thickets and grasslands.
-It is a member of the Asphodelaceae family that also includes daylily (Hemerocallis), red hot poker (Kniphofia), and foxtail lily (Eremurus), but is a variable species and hybridizes easily.
+It is a member of the Asphodelaceae family that also includes daylily (Hemerocallis), red hot poker (Kniphofia), and foxtail lily (Eremurus).
 Plants form small rosettes of broad, fleshy, sword shaped leaves that are mostly recurved towards the dried, twisted tips.
 The leaves vary in color from red to green but always have H shaped white markings and sharp teeth on the margins.
 Branched stalks up to 3′ tall carry yellow to red flowers in a flat-topped raceme.
 The flowers appear from late winter to spring and intermittently thereafter, and are attractive to bees and hummingbirds.
 Plants are drought and salt tolerant and are a very good choice for coastal gardens as well as borders, ground covers, containers, succulent and rock gardens.
 The genus name, Aloe, is derived from the Arabic word alloeh meaning bitter and shiny substance and refers to the latex in the leaves .
-The specific epithet, maculata, if from the Latin word maculo meaning make spotted and refers to the markings on the leaves.
+The specific epithet, maculata, is from the Latin word maculare meaning to make spotted and refers to the markings on the leaves.
 The specific epithet, saponaria, comes from the Latin word sapo meaning soap and refers to the fact that the sap of the plant makes a soapy lather in water.

 Type: Evergreen, succulent perennial